neptune-ai/docs/docs/index.rst

 What does Neptune do?
 ---------------------

-Neptune is a light-weight experiment management tool that helps you keep track of your machine learning experiments.
+Neptune is a lightweight experiment management tool that helps you keep track of your machine learning experiments.

 Most common Neptune use cases: